Lockheed Martin C-130J Super Hercules: International orders

 The Royal Australian Air Force was the second international customer for the C-130J-30, with an initial order of 12 aircraft.
 An order for two more aircraft was planned, but was replaced by the purchase of a fifth Boeing C-17 Globemaster III.
-On 2 November 2022, the US State Department approved the possible sale of 24 C-130Js worth up to $6.35 billion to the Royal Australian Air Force.

 The Royal Norwegian Air Force ordered four C-130J-30s in 2007 to replace six aging C-130Hs in need of repairs.
 Aircraft were delivered from November 2008 to 2010.
 One of these was lost in March 2012.